An anagram is a word or phrase formed by rearranging the letters of another. For example, “listen” and “silent” are anagrams of one another.

 Consider an array called ALPHA of size 26 initialised to contain only zeros.
 Also consider a function LTR2NUM() which accepts a single character and returns it's position in the English alphabet.
 For example, LTR2NUM('a') and LTR2NUM('z') return 1 and 26 respectively.

 Given a Collection of letters called LETTERS, construct an algorithm to accumulate the total number of each type of letter in corresponding ALPHA index locations.
 For example, if the letter 'b' occurs 7 times in LETTERS then, once the algorithm has completed, ALPHA should equal 7.

-Construct an algorithm that outputs True if each index in ALPHA is equal to zer
+Construct an algorithm that outputs True if every value in ALPHA is equal to zero

 16 Uses37 Views1 Like